turingschool/career-development-curriculum-site/module_one/index.md

 ---

 ## Module 1 Overview
-Module 1 Career Development is focused on Discovery.
+Module 1 Career Development is focused on the **Discovery** phase, which encourages students to focus on answering the questions of "Why am I here?
+What do I want in this career?
+What strengths, habits, and abilities do I have to help me get there?
+What should I develop to help me further?"
+Students will engage in discovery through weekly workshops, discussions, and continuous self-reflection in their career journals.

 ### Key Learning Goals
 Core Competencies of Module 1:
 * Self-reflection
-* Identifying and building an understanding of one's strengths, values, and social identity
+* Identify and build an understanding of one's strengths, values, and social identity
-* Identifying helpful and unhelpful habits
+* Identify helpful and unhelpful habits
 * Creation of a career vision

 ### Module 1 Outcomes
+At the end of Module 1, students will have a working vision statement for their career.
+In Module 2, they will build on this to create a professional story, professional brand, and working job search strategy.

 ### Weekly Topics

 * Week 1: [Understanding Your Strengths](https://github.com/turingschool/career-development-curriculum-site/blob/master/module_one/week%201_understanding%20your%20strengths.md)
-* Week 2:
+* Week 2: [Building Your Compass: Identity, Values, and Goals](
-* Week 3:
+* Week 3: [Building Habits to Become a Software Developer](
-* Week 4:
+* Week 4: [Creating Your Career Vision, Part I](
-* Week 5:
+* Week 5: [Creating Your Career Vision, Part II](

 ### Career Journal
 Students will engage in self-reflection and ideation in their career journals every week during a module.